Minimum unit pricing for alcohol targets men’s drinking habits more effectively than women’s

 The research found that each of the three policies modelled – a 10% duty increase, and minimum unit prices (MUP) of £0.50 and £0.70 per UK unit – would lead to larger estimated reductions in consumption and hospital admission rates among men than women.
 The authors also showed how this is driven by gender differences in alcohol consumption, purchasing patterns and harm among adult drinkers in England.

-The study was led by Professor Petra Meier with academics at the University of Sheffield.
+The study was led by the University of Glasgow MRC/CSO Social & Public Health Sciences Unit with academics at the University of Sheffield and published today in Addiction.

 The paper is the first to estimate whether alcohol pricing policies such as alcohol duties and minimum unit pricing have different effects on women and men’s alcohol drinking and health.